solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ## Contest for label

-We had our internal contest for best labels.
-Here is a picture of winning label.
+We had an internal contest for the label of the beer.
+Here is a picture of the winning label.
 ![Tools](/img/hello-beercraft/intohimo.png)

 There were plenty of great contesters but I have to admit that I was imressed by the winner.
 The winner even created a 3D model that can be found [here](http://dev.makarainen.org/intohimo/)